kaczla/list-lm/data/readme/utils_links.md

 - [ChainForge](https://github.com/ianarawjo/ChainForge) - ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
 It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [COLLIE](https://github.com/princeton-nlp/Collie) - COLLIE framework for easy constraint structure specification, example extraction, instruction rendering, and model evaluation.
+- [comgra](https://github.com/FlorianDietz/comgra) - Comgra stands for "computation graph analysis" and it is a library for use with pytorch that makes it easier to inspect the internals of your neural networks.
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.
 - [CRITIC](https://github.com/microsoft/ProphetNet/tree/master/CRITIC) - CRITIC empowers LLMs to validate and rectify themselves through interaction with external tools.
 - [CTranslate2](https://github.com/OpenNMT/CTranslate2) - CTranslate2 is a C++ and Python library for efficient inference with Transformer models.